TIM Group

-Gruppo TIM, legally TIM S.p.A. (formerly Telecom Italia S.p.A.), also known as the TIM Group in English, is an Italian telecommunications company with headquarters in Rome, Milan, and Naples, (with the Telecom Italia Tower) which provides fixed telephony and DSL data services.
+TIM S.p.A. (formerly Telecom Italia S.p.A.) is an Italian telecommunications company with headquarters in Rome, Milan, and Naples (with the Telecom Italia Tower), which provides fixed, public and mobile telephony, and DSL data services.

 It is the largest Italian telecommunications services provider in revenues and subscribers.
-It was founded in 1994 by the merger of several state-owned telecommunications companies, the most prominent of which was Società Italiana per l'Esercizio Telefonico p.A., (known as SIP), the former state monopoly telephone operator in Italy.
+It was founded in 1994 by the merger of several state-owned telecommunications companies, the most prominent of which was SIP, the former state monopoly telephone operator in Italy.

 The company's stock is traded in the Borsa Italiana.
-Since 2017, the Italian State exercises on TIM the "Golden Power", which allows the government to take a number of actions when the strategic interests of the country are concerned.
+The Italian State has exercised the "Golden Power" on TIM since 2017, which allows the government to take a number of actions when the strategic interests of the country are concerned.

+It has also a subsidiary in Brazil, known as TIM Brasil, with 72.6 million customers.
+The brand covers over 114 million customers worldwide.

+As April 2024, Net sales are distributed geographically as follows: Italy (72.9%) and Brazil (27.1%).

 History

-1925–1964: Stipel and early mandatory phone tax
+Origins

-In 1925, the phone network was reorganised by the Benito Mussolini cabinet and the company Stipel was established in the same year.
-The original core of Telecom Italia included 4 companies: TIMO, Teti, TELVE and SET.
-Each of them operated in a specific geographical area.
-In 1964, these companies merged in one single group under the name of SIP.
+In 1925, the Italian phone network was reorganised by the Benito Mussolini cabinet and the company STIPEL was established in the same year.
+The original core of Telecom Italia included four companies which operated in a specific geographical area: TIMO, TE.TI., TELVE and SET.

-1964–1994: SIP - Società Italiana per l'Esercizio Telefonico

-In 1964, Società Idroelettrica Piemontese (SIP), a former energy company founded in 1918, ceased producing energy and acquired all of the Italian telephone companies, becoming SIP - Società Italiana per l'Esercizio Telefonico.
+In 1964, Società Idroelettrica Piemontese (SIP), a former energy company founded in 1918, ceased producing energy and acquired all of the Italian telephone companies, becoming Società Italiana per l'Esercizio Telefonico.
 It was run by the Italian Ministry of Finance.

-SIP was a state monopoly from 1964 to 1996 and Italian people had to pay the "Canone Telecom" (a line rental charge of about €120 per year, plus hardware rental and other minor costs) in order to have a phone at home.
+SIP was a state monopoly from 1964 to 1996 and Italian people had to pay the "Canone Telecom" (a line rental charge) in order to have a phone at home.